-The Women's and Gender Studies Program is pleased to announce open submissions for the Faculty and Undergraduate Awards for Feminist Scholarship and Creative Work.
+The Women's, Gender, and Sexuality Studies Program is accepting open submissions for the Faculty Award for Feminist Scholarship and Creative Work.

-Purpose: To recruit, encourage and support feminist scholarship in the JMU community from both emerging and established scholars.
+Purpose: To recruit, encourage and support feminist scholarship and creative work in the JMU community from both emerging and established scholars and artists.

-Eligible Faculty Projects: New or published creative or analytical work by members of the JMU faculty or research staff
+• by members of the JMU faculty or research staff;

 1. Originality of work or performance